Actindo-AG/Documentation/Channels/UserInterface/05f_ScheduledExports.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all orders in the list are selected.

 - [SHOW LOG]
     Click this button to display the details of the log message.
 This button is only displayed if a single checkbox of a faulty export in the list of scheduled exports is selected.
-The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).
+The *Detail of log message "Log message title"* view is displayed, see [Detail of log message](#detail-of-log-message).

 - [RETRY EXPORT]
     Click this button to retry the selected scheduled export(s).
 This button is only displayed if the checkbox of at least one faulty scheduled export is selected.